vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 \text{margin to remove} = \text{theoretical account balance} \cdot \frac{|\text{total size of new trades}|}{|\text{entire position prior to trade}|}
 $$

-Conceretely, this should resolve to:
+Concretely, this should resolve to:

 $$
 \text{margin to remove} = (\text{balance before}  + \text{position before} \cdot (\text{new trade VWAP} -  \text{mark price})) \cdot \frac{|\text{total size of new trades}|}{|\text{entire position prior to trade}|}